Trump-backed Van Epps and Democrat Behn win Tennessee primaries for US House special election

-In the Democratic primary, state Rep. Aftyn Behn won a four-way contest and will face Van Epps in the general election.

-Van Epps clinched the victory with an endorsement from President Donald Trump that came after in-person early voting ended.
+Van Epps clinched victory with the presidential endorsement that came after in-person early voting ended.
 Eleven Republicans were on the ballot for the seat vacated by former U.S. Rep. Mark Green.
-Among them, two candidates, including state Rep. Lee Reeves, suspended their campaigns after Trump weighed in, and they likewise endorsed Van Epps.

-“Thank you to the people of Middle and West Tennessee!
-Our Donald J. Trump-endorsed campaign won in a landslide tonight,” Van Epps said on social media.
-“Now, on to December 2nd!
-We’re going to win the general and keep this seat RED!”
+In a victory speech, the Republican nominee said the endorsement “made the difference, and I will never forget it.”
+He pledged to work with Trump on issues ranging from illegal immigration enforcement to providing care for veterans.

+“In Congress I'll stand shoulder to shoulder with President Trump to advance our America First agenda,” Van Epps said.

 The Dec.
 2 general election could gauge the popularity of Trump’s aggressive second-term agenda, especially with suburban Republican voters.